some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Clients may register using the SOME/IP-SD at run-time with a server in order to receive notifications.
+All clients needing events and/or notification events shall register using the SOME/IP-SD at run-time with a server.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_425